Traumatic Brain Injury Lawsuits – What You Need to Know

 Moderate to Severe TBIs

 Many people who are injured in car accidents can suffer from traumatic brain injury without it being immediately noticeable.
-You do not have to travel quickly, or hit your head on something like the steering wheel or windshield to suffer a brain injury.
+You do not have to travel at a high rate of speed or hit your head on something like the steering wheel or windshield to suffer a brain injury.
 Even at moderate rates of speed, traumatic brain injuries can and do occur.

 - 15% of people with mild TBI have symptoms that last one year or more.